 The ruin of the medieval donjon of Drachenfels Castle is a landmark of Königswinter and the Siebengebirge.
 You can go up there, and enjoy the breathtaking view across the Rhine valley.
-Today we only have the donjon and some of the inner walls left, and it is a bit difficult to imagine how it was like back then in the […]
+Today we only have the donjon and some inner walls left, and it is a bit difficult to imagine how it was like back then in the Middle Ages. […]

 From up here at Löwenburg Castle, you have a wonderful view across the Rhine Valley and the other hills.
 You almost feel like the lord or the lady of the castle.
 Thanks to conservation and restoration work, we can visit the castle ruin.

 Drachenfels = Dragon’s Rock, Löwenburg = Lions Castle – these names sound like places from a fairy tale.
-About dragons and lions as heraldic animals.
+About the heraldic animals dragons and lions.

 Let us go down from the Siebengebirge to the bank of the Rhine.
 Here, in Bad Honnef-Rhöndorf, we find the ruins of the small medieval Reitersdorf Castle.
 Today, the castle is in the middle of the beautiful park Reitersdorf.
 Count Johann I. Reitersdorf Castle was built around 1270 by count Johann I. von Heinsberg, lord of the Löwenburg.
 He had […]